IBM/ansible-role-infosvr-import-export/docs/openigc.md

       - ...
     assets:
       - from: <path>
+        with_options:
+          replace_types:
+            - $<bundleId>-<class>
             - ...
+      - ...
 ```

 The required parameters for the ingest are simply the file `from` which to load the assets.
+For assets, you can also optionally specify the types that you would like to load as replacements under `with_options.replace_types`.
+Replacements will ensure that the assets of those types being loaded are a full replacement in the target environment -- any properties not in the file will be removed from the asset (if the asset exists) in the target environment.

+Any types not listed here will be merged with any matching assets already in the target environment.
+(This includes merging not appending children to existing parents, but also merging attributes that may be missing in the file but are already present on the assets in the environment.)

 ## Examples